david-lennox/Pro-ASP.NET-Core-MVC-ch12-SportStore/README.md

   2. Startup.Configure() should include: `app.UseStaticFiles();`
   3. Also need dependency on: "Microsoft.AspNetCore.StaticFiles".

 With these in place the server will serve up anything under wwwroot.
 Therefore, we simply put the entire SPA under wwwroot.

-It will also be necessary to change the MVC routing so there is no default route, in order that the index.html page gets served when the base application route is used.

-This can be a little tricky.
-See [this blog post](https://weblog.west-wind.com/posts/2013/aug/15/iis-default-documents-vs-aspnet-mvc-routes) to see why.
-Note the solution listed there no longer works.
-I will just carry on using the fully qualified file name until a better solution is found.
+But beware!
+The MVC router will take control by default.
+Even if the `app.UseStaticFiles();` comes before `app.UseMvc()` so any route that matches an MVC route will be handled by the MVC framework.

+So **matching the application's base URL** to wwwroot/index.html is a bit tricky.
+The solution to this problem is provided [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/static-files).
+In order for your Web app to serve a default page without the user having to fully qualify the URI, call the UseDefaultFiles extension method from Startup.Configure as follows.